MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix rendering for when we display password requirements when signing up
   * have session be remembered by user
   * add email verification
   * when clicking about in login page, it does not scroll down